 The results of the above studies in the Mulga Lands bioregion represent the most substantial and robust regional-scale Koala population monitoring information available to date for estimating the decline of the Koala population in Queensland in the period, 1990-2010.
 However, it is difficult to contextualise the observed decline relative to the national Koala population change, as the Koalas occurring in the Mulga Lands are at the arid limit of the Koala’s distribution (TSSC 2012p).

 Population estimates for the South East Queensland bioregion have been focussed particularly on the Koala Coast and Pine Rivers Shire (the latter now part of the Moreton Bay local government area).
 The Koala Coast had an estimated 6246 Koalas in 1996–1999.
-That population had declined approximately 65% to 2279 Koalas in 2008 (Queensland DERM 2009a) and continues to decline (Koala Workshop 2012).
+That population had declined approximately 65% to 2279 Koalas in 2008 (Queensland DERM 2009a).
 Pine Rivers Shire supported approximately 4600 Koalas in 2001 (Dique et al. 2003a) and this declined by about 40% to less than 2700 Koalas in 2008.

 On the Gold Coast, the Koala population was estimated at 4724 Koalas in 2007.
 This estimate included a population of 510 Koalas inhabiting the Coomera-Pimpama Koala Habitat Area.
 Koala numbers in all South-east Queensland local government areas (Sunshine Coast Regional, Moreton Bay Regional, Brisbane City, Redland City, Logan City, Ipswich City and Gold Coast City Councils) appear to be following a similar downward trend to the Koala Coast and Pine Rivers populations.
 This is evidenced by a rapid increase in the numbers of sick, injured and dead Koalas (Phillips et al. 2007).